 Another day, another cover.
-After the Chi magazine article a couple of days ago follows a 7-page spread in the equally popular men’s magazine Sportweek, the weekly insert of the sports daily La Gazzetta della Sport.
+After the Chi magazine article a couple of days ago comes a 7-page spread in the equally popular men's magazine Sportweek, the weekly insert of the sports daily La Gazzetta della Sport.
 Alessia Cruciani goes for a different tack with her questions, her terminology all coming from the world of football.
 It works well.

 Athletes are famous for taking great care over their look.
 Would you go on stage with a crest like Beckham?

 Once I shaved my hair very short, but I couldn't do more than that for professionalism.
 Some dancers have tattoos.

 That they then don't cover on stage, though they should.
 A colleague has thirteen!

 It's never happened.
 So far.

 More than once… In Helsinki during Swan Lake I had to jump, turning in the air.
 I lost my point of reference, put my foot down badly and landed flat on my face!